 Being Repaired and Sold

-- Labour (board level repairs are complicated and the best skilled engineers can repair 2-3 per days to a standard suitable for resale)
+- Labour (board level repairs are complicated and even the most highly skilled engineers can only repair 2-3 per day to a standard suitable for resale)

 - Further marketing fees

 - Payment gateway fees